Car Accident FAQ

 The days, weeks and months following a serious car accident are difficult to navigate alone.
 When you or a loved one are injured, you are likely to have many questions.
 At Hill, Peterson, Carper, Bee & Deitzler, PLLC, we are here to guide you every step of the way.

 Below are answers to common car accident questions you may have.
 For advice on your specific case, schedule a free consultation with our attorneys.
 We represent injured car accident victims in Charleston, Parkersburg and other areas throughout the state.
-Call 304-205-1810 or 800-797-9730 today to make an appointment.
+Call 800-797-9730 today to make an appointment.

 What Should I Do After Getting In A Car Accident?